Jan Reimer: Post-political life

-In 2004 she was honoured as an Edmontonian of the Century, while in 2006 she was recognized by Governor-General Michaëlle Jean with the Governor General's Award in Commemoration of the Persons Case for her contributions to women's equality.
+In 2004, she was honoured as an Edmontonian of the Century, while in 2006 she was recognized by Governor-General Michaëlle Jean with the Governor General's Award in Commemoration of the Persons Case for her contributions to women's equality.

 She is married to Dr. Hubert Kammerer, a physician at the Boyle McCauley Health Centre, and has two children.
-She gave birth to both of her children while in office, and remains the only alderman in Edmonton history to do so with two children.
+She gave birth to both of her children while in office and remains the only alderman in Edmonton history to do so with two children.

+Reimer received the Queen’s Golden and Diamond Jubilee medals and an Edmonton Public School named for her opened in 2017.
+In 2024 she was awarded an honorary doctor of laws degree from the University of Alberta for her "political leadership and public service".